How to Create a Programmatically Switchable USB Hub

 We have a few hundred test devices and some of them are heavily used in automated testing projects.
 So it’s important to try to prolong their battery life, because it can become a problem finding a replacement battery.
 Especially for older devices.
 This is our solution to this problem.

 What are you doing to keep devices in good working order?
-Please tell us more in the comments below.
+Contact us to learn how we can help.